• Free shipping on all orders

 Final Thoughts

-Taking care of a dog means more than just giving them love and making sure their belly is full.
-You need to make sure that their hair stays clean and tangle-free over time.
+Caring for a dog requires more than just giving them love and ensuring their belly is full.
+You need to make sure that their hair stays clean and tangle-free.
 Regular grooming is the most effective way to keep tangles at bay.
 However, even the most well-groomed dog can get tangles occasionally.
-Leaving those tangles to fester could result in a coat full of matted hair before long.

 Matted hair isn’t just an eyesore.
-It can be painful for your dog, and the tangles can get caught upon objects as your dog moves around, yanking the hair and skin.
+It can be painful for your dog, and the tangles can get caught on objects as they move around, yanking the hair and skin.
 Tangles can lead to mats, which can lead to skin irritation and even infections.
-So, how do you get those tangles out?

-There are several natural ways to detangle your dog’s hair without having to buy any special detangling products that may contain toxins that your dog shouldn’t be exposed to anyway.
+There are several natural ways to detangle your dog’s hair without buying detangling products that may contain toxins that your dog should not be exposed to anyway.
 We hope you enjoyed learning these natural ways to detangle your dog’s hair.

 Featured Image Credit: ThamKC, Shutterstock